csoeller/PYME-test-env/README.md

 ## Installation notes

 PYME builds with PYME-test-env can run into issues with certain arguments (e.g. recent python versions).
 For recent issues and possible resolutions consult the [installation notes](Installation_notes.md).
+Be sure to check these notes when you run into issues!

 ## Synopsis